smaurice101/readthedocs/docs/source/tmlbuilds.rst

               darr = d.split(" ")
               if '-privategpt-' in darr[0]:
-                buf="docker stop $(docker ps -q --filter ancestor={} )".format(darr[0]) print(buf)
+                buf="docker stop $(docker ps -q --filter ancestor={} )".format(darr[0]) if pgptcontainername in darr[0]:
+                    cfound=1
+                print(buf)
                 subprocess.call(buf, shell=True)
+       if cfound==0:
+          print("INFO STEP 9: PrivateGPT container {} not found.
+It may need to be pulled.".format(pgptcontainername)) tsslogging.locallogs("WARN", "STEP 9: PrivateGPT container not found.
+It may need to be pulled if it does not start: docker pull {}".format(pgptcontainername))

     def startpgptcontainer():
           collection = default_args['vectordbcollectionname']